getify/You-Dont-Know-JS/this & object prototypes/ch5.md

 ### Reflection

 What if you have an object like `a` and want to find out what object (if any) it delegates to?
-Inspecting an instance (just an object in JS) for its inheritance ancestry (delegation linkage in JS) is often called *reflection* in traditional class-oriented environments.
+Inspecting an instance (just an object in JS) for its inheritance ancestry (delegation linkage in JS) is often called *reflection* (or *introspection*) in traditional class-oriented environments.

 Consider: